STRINGSTRING

 Score

-PRLProlactin; Prolactin acts primarily on the mammary gland by promoting lactation; Growth hormone family (227 aa)
+PRLProlactin; Prolactin acts primarily on the mammary gland by promoting lactation; Belongs to the somatotropin/prolactin family.
+(227 aa)

 Predicted Functional Partners: